 - 1 TBS Dried lavender buds 1 TBS Dried lavender buds

-- Domino® Confectioners Sugar ¾ cup ¾ cup Domino® Confectioners Sugar
+- Domino® Powdered Sugar ¾ cup ¾ cup Domino® Powdered Sugar

 - *optional: purple food coloring OR blueberries *optional: purple food coloring OR blueberries